-The voting membership shall consist of 16 voting members plus the Vice Chairperson.
-The Committee Chairperson will only vote in the case of a tie.
-Voting members are elected for a two-year term.
+The voting membership shall consist of no more than ten voting members plus the vice chairperson.
+The committee chairperson will only vote in the case of a tie.
+Voting members are elected for a twoyear term.
 They may be elected to no more than two consecutive terms.

 Elections will take place at the WSC annual meeting.
-The Committee Chairperson and Vice Chairperson shall be elected by the WSC.
-The voting members will be selected from nominees who have been active participants of WSC P.I. during the previous conference year.
+The committee chairperson and vice chairperson shall be elected by the WSC.
+The voting members will be selected from nominees who have been active participants of WSC Pl during the previous conference year.